2012 US Open (tennis): Wheelchair events

-This year there was no wheelchair competitions due to a conflict with the Paralympic Games in London.
-Wheelchair competitions would return in 2013.
+This year there was no wheelchair competition due to a calendar conflict with the Paralympic Games in London.
+Wheelchair competition returned in 2013.

 Singles seeds

 The following are the seeded players and notable players who withdrew from the event.
 Seedings based on ATP and WTA rankings are as of August 20, 2012.
 Rankings and points as before August 27, 2012.

 Men's singles

 The following player would have been seeded, but he withdrew from the event.

 Women's singles

 The following players would have been seeded, but they withdrew from the event.

 Wild card entries

 Below are the lists of the wild card awardees entering in the main draws.